naev/naev/dat/naevpedia/mechanics/landing.md

 ### Equipment

-Any spaceport with refueling capabilities will allow you to access the [equipment tab](mechanics/equipment).
+Any spaceport with refuelling capabilities will allow you to access the [equipment tab](mechanics/equipment).
 Here you can change the outfits on your ships, or change your current ship.
 <% if player.fleetCapacity() > 0 then %>
 By right-clicking on ships, or toggling the #bdeployed#0 checkbox, you can set a ship as part of [your player fleet](mechanics/playerfleet).